-Introduction: what ācost per mileā really means
+Introduction: what “cost per mile” really means

-This calculator estimates an average cost per mile by adding your annual costs and dividing by the miles you drove in the same period.
-It is designed for quick, practical planningānot for accounting-grade reporting.
-If you track expenses monthly, you can still use this tool: just add up the last 12 months (or any consistent period) and enter the totals.
+This calculator estimates an average cost per mile by adding your annual costs and dividing by the miles you drove during the same period.
+That makes it useful for real-life planning.
+It is not intended to replace accounting software, but it gives a fast, grounded estimate that is usually much more realistic than looking at fuel alone.
+If your costs are recorded monthly, you can still use the tool easily: add the last 12 months together and enter the totals.

 What to include (and what not to forget)